40 Fun Ways to Celebrate Earth Day Throughout Earth Month

 Rent or borrow a projector to bring the latest movies to a backyard near you!
 Invite a few friends, and make it extra special for any kiddos (and let's be real, adults too!) with cozy seating, popcorn, candy, and other favorite snacks.

-30. Macro Photography
+30. Try Your Hand at Macro Photography

-Sharpen your macro photography skills and take note of the tiny details that comprise the world around you.
+Hone your macro photography skills and take note of the tiny details that comprise the world around you.
 When seen up close, everything from a tuft of moss to an ephemeral violet bloom can spark your imagination and inspire a sense of wonder.
 As they say, it's the little things!

 31. Have an Eco Picnic